piknotech/gnimag/Documentation/Tutorial.md

 You need a program for mirroring your smartphone to your computer.

 - For Android devices, we recommend [_scrcpy_](https://github.com/Genymobile/scrcpy).
 - For iPhones, we recommend [AirServer](https://www.airserver.com/Mac).
 It is paid but has a free trial version.
+Free alternative: QuickTime Player.

 After installing the screen mirroring program, connect your smartphone **via cable** to your Mac and start mirroring the screen.